berzerk0/GitPage/CTF-Writeups/Europa-HTB.md

 * `cat /root/root.txt`

 ...and if you want, you can be done here.
 I'm going to clean up after myself and remove a few traces of my presence here.
 NOTE: I am not doing this in the stealthiest way possible.
-I'm doing this to form good habits, but do not see this as an example of a phantom-like dissappearance.
+I'm doing this to form good habits, but do not see this as an example of a phantom-like disappearance.

 * `cd /tmp; rm f fa script.sh`
 * `rm /var/www/cmd/logcleared.sh`